European-XFEL/CrystFEL-Jupyter-utilities/README.md

    Image_run = Image(path=<filename>, geomfile=<geometry file>, streamfile=<stream file>)
    ```
 ## Iterate through images
-To display images in the `indexamajig` output:
+To display images in the CrystFEL indexing output file:
-`check-peak-detection.sh <stream file> <geometry file>`
+`check-peak-detection <stream file> <geometry file>`

 **Instructions for running on maxwell cluster**
 #####TODO#####

 ## Examining the distributions of unit cell parameters
 `cell_explorer` tool from CrystFEL has been ported to Python in a form of `CellExplorer`
-class which can be used directly in a Jupyter Notebook and executed with the `cell_explorer_run.py`
+class which can be used directly in a Jupyter Notebook and executed with the `cell_explorer_py`
 script.
 To select a range of intrerest for gaussian fitting press and hold left mouse button,
 release the button after the selection is ready.
 To deselect click left mouse button